Fujifilm X-T1 vs Olympus E-M1

 |Olympus E-M5« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Olympus E-M5|

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T1 or the Olympus E-M1 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.